South Korea pledges $39 billion emergency funding for small businesses

 At least 139 cases have been linked to a Seoul-based call center run by an insurance company, while another 64 cases were traced to a Protestant church in Seongnam, south of Seoul, the KCDC said.

-Some 75 patients and workers at a nursing home in the hardest-hit city of Daegu, southeast of Seoul, have also tested positive.
+Some 75 patients and workers at a nursing home in the hardest-hit city Daegu, southeast of Seoul, have also tested positive.

 That outbreak prompted the city to launch extensive checks on other nursing homes together housing more than 33,000 people, which discovered seven new cases at five facilities.